siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-bare-metal-machine-iso/index.md

 ---
-title: How to Register a Bare Metal Machine (ISO)
+title: Register a Bare Metal Machine (ISO)
 description: "A guide on how to register bare metal machines with Omni using an ISO."
 date: 2022-10-29T09:38:16-07:00
 draft: false